cristianmtr/python-snippets/README.md

 ```

 ## TODO ##
-- how to execute a subprocess, get return code, stdout and stderr, platform-independt
+- how to interact with process created in background;
-- reference the performance test-case comparing lists and sets
+- reference the performance test-case comparing lists and sets;